SOUND Life Recovery

 Where: HIPAA-secure Zoom

 Group supervision provides a supportive, structured, weekly small group experience for Washington State associate level clinicians seeking supervision hours toward independent or advanced licensure.
 In this group, attendees will further explore topics from the IRP approach, discuss cases, and have an opportunity to ask questions.
-Our group supervision is limited to 6 supervisees, allowing more personal interaction and more active engagement than our group consulting, and is offered at a reduced rate.
+Our group supervision is limited to 6 supervisees, allowing more personal interaction and more active engagement than our group consulting, and is offered at a reduced rate to better support clinicians early in their career.

 Agency sponsored supervision groups welcome.